filipeamorais/ee654mobilecomputingclientserverassignment/README.md

 Android app for the client side of a client and server application to manipulate a book records database.

 # Running
-Has to have the Android studion installed and run the both codes for the client and the server.
+Install Android Studio and run the both codes for the client and the server.